Dabiq (magazine)

+Dabiq (دابق) was a Raqqa-based online magazine of the Islamic State, published via the deep web from July 2014 to July 2016 (Ramadan 1435 to Shawwal 1437).
+One of the many forms of Islamic State mass media, it partook in religious outreach to Muslims around the world, ultimately seeking to gain new recruits for the "caliphate" by encouraging Muslims to immigrate to Islamic State territory.
+In addition to Arabic, the magazine's content was written in a number of different languages, including English.

+The magazine was named after the town of Dabiq, Syria, which is believed in Islamic eschatology to be the primary location where the Muslims will fight and bring about Jesus Christ (‘Isa ibn Maryam) and the fall of the Anti-Christ (al-Masih ad-Dajjal) (see Al-Malhama Al-Kubra), preceding the Day of Judgement.

+Details

-DetailsDabiq was published by IS via the deep web, although it was widely available online through other sources.
+Dabiq was published by IS via the deep web, although it was widely available online through other sources.
 The first issue carried the date "Ramadan 1435" in the Islamic Hijri calendar.
-According to the magazine, its name was taken from the town of Dabiq in northern Syria, which is mentioned in a hadith about Armageddon.
-IS believes Dabiq is where Muslim and infidel forces will eventually face each other, and that after the crusaders' forces are defeated, the apocalypse will begin.
-Every issue of Dabiq contained a quote attributed to Abu Musab al-Zarqawi: "The spark has been lit here in Iraq, and its heat will continue to intensify — by Allah's permission — until it burns the crusader armies in Dabiq".
+According to the magazine, its name was taken from the town of Dabiq in northern Syria, which is mentioned in a hadith about the End Times.
+IS believes Dabiq is where Muslim and infidel forces will eventually face each other, and that after the Crusaders' forces are defeated, the apocalypse will begin.
+Every issue of Dabiq contained a quote attributed to Abu Musab al-Zarqawi: "The spark has been lit here in Iraq, and its heat will continue to intensify — by Allah's permission — until it burns the Crusader armies in Dabiq".